dsmrreader/dsmr-reader/docs/tutorial/setting-up.rst

 Reboot test
 -----------
-You surely want to ``reboot`` your device and check whether everything comes up automatically again with ``sudo supervisorctl status``.
+You surely want to ``sudo reboot`` your device and check whether everything comes up automatically again with ``sudo supervisorctl status``.
 This will make sure your data logger 'survives' any power surges.

 Public webinterface warning